Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Let's start with something somewhat familiar.
 Ordinal relations.
 These show up whenever one thing is greater than another.
 The obvious example are numbers like $3 \le \pi \le 22/7$ but this concept also extends to things like sorting strings, with rules like "App &le; Apple &le; Bear".

-Numbers have a more powerful ordering, all numbers are comparable and if two numbers are not equal then one of them is always bigger than the other.
+Numbers have a very powerful ordering.
+All numbers are comparable and if two numbers are not equal then one of them is always higher than the other.
 However some orderings break one or both of these rules.
-Returning to the example of sorting string, it is common to ignore the difference between upper- and lower-case so both "apple &le; APPLE" and "APPLE &le; apple" are acceptable orderings.
+Returning to the example of sorting string, it is common to ignore the difference between upper- and lower-case in which case both "apple &le; APPLE" and "APPLE &le; apple" are acceptable orderings.

 To keep them apart mathematicians distinguish between total orders, partial orders and pre-orders.
 Pre-orders are by far the most general and only need to satisfy two rules for all $x,y$ and $z$.

 > - $x \le x$
 > - if $x \le y$ and $y \le z$ then $x \le z$

-The main feature of a pre-order is the fact that it's transitive (meaning that if $x \le y$ and $y \le z$ then $x \le z$ as well).
-There is nothing forcing that all $x$ and $y$ are comparable (meaning that neither $x \le y$ nor $x \le y$).
-And it is possible that both $x \le y$ and $y \le x$ even if $x \ne y$.
+The main feature of a pre-order is the fact that it is transitive (meaning that if $x \le y$ and $y \le z$ then $x \le z$ as well).
+There is nothing forcing that all $x$ and $y$ are comparable (meaning that neither $x \le y$ nor $x \le y$) and it is possible that both $x \le y$ and $y \le x$ even if $x \ne y$.

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">